Vancouver-wen/Multi-Camera-Calibration/README.md

 A: pyYAML版本过高 pip install pyyaml==5.4.1
 Q: error: Microsoft Visual C++ 14.0 or greater is required.
 Get it with "Microsoft C++ Build Tools": https://visualstudio.microsoft.com/visual-cpp-build-tools/
 A: 根据提示的网址安装 visual studio
+Q: ERROR: Could not find a version that satisfies the requirement pyvista-qt (from versions: none)
+ERROR: No matching distribution found for pyvista-qt
+A: pip install pyvistaqt
+Q: ERROR - No module named 'colour'
+A: pip install colour
+Q: ERROR - No module named 'qtawesome'
+A: pip install qtawesome
 ```

 ## multicam的安装